SergeDmi/LimeSurf/README.md

 ## Misc

-### Compiling LimeSurf
+### Compiling Plyssim

-LimeSurf compiled succesfully with gcc, clang and icc (see [CMakeLists.txt](CMakeLists.txt)).
-Fastest executable was found to be with gcc, untill clang caught up.
+Plyssim compiled succesfully with gcc, clang and icc (see [CMakeLists.txt](CMakeLists.txt)).
+Fastest executable was found to be with gcc, until clang caught up.
 So use your favorite (icc seems really slow though).
 Thanks gcc & llvm devs for the amazing work !

 # Serge Dmitrieff -- http://biophysics.fr